Unleash the genius at the heart of your work

 Use the form at the bottom of this page to request a no-obligation exploratory conversation.

 It thrills me to facilitate coaching mastery, and my commitment to that is greater than my concern about compensation.
 In the past I have asked $150-$300 per individual mentoring session and have asked group participants for $1700-$2000 per person for a series of seven group calls plus three individual sessions.
 That said, I offer my work freely into the web that connects as things as a contribution to our shared wellbeing in the world.
 I ask that each participant evaluate for themselves the value received and then determine a way to pay that value forward into web of connection.
 That may take the form of monetary compensation to me, which is always appreciated, and it may take other forms as well.
+Click here to learn more about working within a gift ecology.

 Here’s what Laura DeHaven, ACC, has to say about mentor coaching with me.